Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 -   The purpose of this class is to update and send parking monitor data to a server using HTTP PUT request.

-### Perfect Parking Client additions to "ParkingLot"

-RestApi as well as to deliver real-time updates on parking spot availability.

 ## Perfect Parking with Django

 The Perfect Parking application was created using the popular web